sourishbanik10/customer-churn-prediction/README.md

 streamlit web app link
 https://customer-churn-prediction-kwdommdenbvqtvitbizpui.streamlit.app/

 Predict whether a telecom customer is likely to churn using machine learning — complete with interactive Streamlit dashboard.
+The Customer Churn Prediction System is an interactive web application that predicts whether a telecom customer is likely to leave (churn) using a trained XGBoost machine learning model.
+Users can input customer details such as demographics, services subscribed, contract type, and billing information.
+The app provides a churn probability, visualized with a risk meter, and actionable business recommendations to retain customers.
+Churn prediction helps companies identify at-risk customers in advance, reduce revenue loss, and design retention strategies.
+The app features a Netflix-style dark UI, card layout, and responsive inputs for a professional, user-friendly experience.

 Table of Contents